CodemasterDevops421/actor-find-broken-links/README.md

 For detailed setup instructions, visit our [step-by-step guide](https://blog.apify.com/step-by-step-guide-to-using-broken-links-checker/).

 ## Under the Hood
-The checker begins at a specified URL and crawls all linked pages.
-It inspects each page for functional links, checking if linked pages load correctly and if they contain specified fragments.
+The checker starts at a specified URL and crawls all linked pages, inspecting each page for functional links, checking if linked pages load correctly and if they contain specified fragments.

 ## Input Options
 Configure the actor on the [Apify platform](https://console.apify.com/) with these inputs: